Cyndaquil1999/Cyndaquil1999/README.md

 - 👋 Hi, I’m @Cyndaquil1999
 - 👀 I’m interested in ...
-Datascience,CS,Mathematics,Geography
+Datascience, CS, Mathematics, Geography

 <!---
 Cyndaquil1999/Cyndaquil1999 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.